 Girls Gone Glamping Party Design Theme

 As always, once a theme is decided we thought about the look we were going for.
 We settled on a Boho chic vibe using a color scheme of black, white, green, and pink.
-I love the pops of hot pink throughout the printables and party decorations.
-I love using a mix of fonts, including a cursive script, to repeat across all of the party printables.
+I love the pops of hot pink throughout the printables and party decorations and using a mix of fonts, including a cursive script, to repeat across all of the party printables.

 I was so excited when I came across the Boho pattern I used as the background in the printables and was even more ecstatic when we found similar prints within the rest of the party decor.